-- 3. Oocyte donors should be of legal age, and preferably between the ages of 21 and 34. - 4.
-Donors less than 21 years of age should have psychological evaluation by a qualified mental health professional and the decision to proceed with such a donor determined on an individual basis. - 5.
+- 3. Oocyte donors should be of legal age, and preferably between the ages of 21 and 34 years. - 4.
+Donors less than 21 years of age should have psychological evaluation by a qualified mental health professional, and the decision to proceed with such a donor should be determined on an individual basis. - 5.
 If a prospective donor is over 34 years of age, the age of the donor should be revealed to the recipient as part of the informed consent discussion concerning cytogenetic risks and the effect of donor age on pregnancy rates. - 6.
 Proven fertility in the donor is desirable but not required. - 7.
 The donor should undergo appropriate genetic evaluation based on history, in accordance with ethnic background and current guidelines.
 Cystic fibrosis testing should be performed on all donors.
 Chromosome analysis and fragile X testing are performed by some centers but are not required.
 (See Appendix A.) - 8.
-Sharing of oocytes from an assisted reproduction cycle: If sharing of oocytes is contemplated, informed consent must be obtained prior to the start of the cycle of retrieval.
+Sharing of oocytes from an assisted reproduction cycle: If sharing of oocytes is contemplated, informed consent must be obtained before the start of the cycle of retrieval.
 The conditions governing the sharing of oocytes should be specified in advance, included in the informed consent, and comply with existing ASRM Ethics Committee guidelines (Fertil Steril 1998;70[Suppl 3]). - 9.
 No owner, operator, laboratory director, or employee of a facility screening for or performing oocyte donation may serve as a donor in that practice. - 10.
-If an agency is used to recruit oocyte donors, no individual that has a financial interest in that agency may be used as an oocyte donor. - C. Screening and testing of oocyte donors - 1.
+If an agency is used to recruit oocyte donors, no individual who has a financial interest in that agency may be used as an oocyte donor. - C. Screening and testing of oocyte donors - 1.
 Donors should be healthy and give no history to suggest hereditary disease. - 2.
 A complete personal and sexual history should be obtained to exclude as donors individuals who might be at high risk for HIV, STIs, or other infections that might be transmissible via gamete donation.
 Prospective oocyte donors with any of the following factors should not be accepted: - a.
-Women who have injected drugs for nonmedical reasons in the preceding 5 years, including intravenous, intramuscular, and subcutaneous injections. - b.
-Women who engage in casual sexual relations frequently with different partners. - c.
-Persons with hemophilia or other coagulation disorders who have received human-derived clotting factor concentrates. - d.
-Women who have had sex in exchange for money or drugs in the preceding 5 years.
+Women who have injected drugs for non-medical reasons in the preceding 5 years, including intravenous, intramuscular, and subcutaneous injections. - b.
+Women with hemophilia or other related clotting disorders who have received human-derived clotting factor concentrates in the preceding 5 years.